xcart/xcart-docs/_pages/kb_en/seo_and_promotion/submitting_your_shop_to_search_engines.md

 published: true
 order: 120
 ---

-The module **XML Sitemap** for X-Cart 5 serves SEO purposes.
+The addon **XML Sitemap** for X-Cart 5 serves SEO purposes.
 It generates an XML sitemap that can help popular search engines to crawl your store website better.
-You can submit the XML sitemap generated using the module to the search engines of your choice.
-The module also provides automated submission of the generated XML sitemap to Google and Bing.
+You can submit the XML sitemap generated using the addon to the search engines of your choice.
+The addon also provides automated submission of the generated XML sitemap to Google and Bing.

-## Installing the XML Sitemap module
+## Installing the XML Sitemap Addon

-The module can be installed from the X-Cart Marketplace.
-For general module installation instructions, see {% link "Installing modules from the Marketplace" ref_Vn1mMUw9 %}.
+The addon can be installed from the X-Cart Marketplace.
+For general addon installation instructions, see {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 ![xml-1.png]({{site.baseurl}}/attachments/ref_OqJ2oZTE/xml-1.png)

-## Configuring your XML sitemap
+## Configuring Your XML Sitemap

-Once the module XML Sitemap has been installed, you will be able to access the XML sitemap settings (**Store setup** > **SEO Settings**) in your store's Admin area.
+Once the addon XML Sitemap has been installed, you will be able to access the XML sitemap settings (**Store setup** > **SEO Settings**) in your store's Admin area.

 ![xml-2.png]({{site.baseurl}}/attachments/ref_OqJ2oZTE/xml-2.png)